vbookshelf/OpenAi-Assistants-API-Experiments/README.md

 # OpenAi Assistants API Experiments
 My experiments with the OpenAi Assistants API

-These experiments use Javascript to interact with the OpenAi API.
-This is because Javascript web apps can be run from the desktop by simply double clicking the index.html file.
-This is ideal when building assistants (i.e. ChatGPT chatbots) for your own personal use.
+These experiments use Javascript and Php to interact with the OpenAi API.
+This makes it possible to host a web app Assistant on a low cost shared server, because shared servers have Php pre-installed.
+When using Python, for example, one would need to rent a server and then install Python on it.
+That server is a lot more expensive and takes a more work to set up and maintain.

 <br>